 Do children’s centre have to be registered with Ofsted?

 Yes.
 Children’s centres are registered with Ofsted and they are inspected every five years.
-Find out what to look for in an Ofsted report.

 How much do children’s centre cost?